-Menstrual cycles often bring about a wide array of uncomfortable symptoms leading up to your period.
+Menstrual cycles often bring about a variety of uncomfortable symptoms leading up to your period.
 Premenstrual syndrome (PMS) encompasses the most common issues, such as mild cramping and fatigue, but the symptoms usually go away when your period begins.

 - breast soreness